isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 # Chapter 2: Prepare Phase

-## 1. Data Sources
+## 1. Data sources

 For this analysis, I am using two publicly available datasets, each providing different perspectives on user behavior with smart devices:

-**FitBit Fitness Tracker Data (Kaggle)**: Available [here](https://www.kaggle.com/datasets/arashnic/fitbit), this dataset, recommended by Bellabeat’s cofounder and Chief Creative Officer, Urška Sršen, contains detailed daily activity, heart rate, and sleep patterns from 30 Fitbit users.
-The data is from 2016 and is valuable for understanding user behavior at a granular level, but the small sample size and dated collection period show limitations.
-This is why I looked for a complementary data source (see below).
+**Fitbit Fitness Tracker Data (Kaggle)**: Available [here](https://www.kaggle.com/datasets/arashnic/fitbit), this dataset, recommended by Bellabeat's COO, contains detailed daily activity data from 30 Fitbit users.
+The data is from 2016 and provides valuable insights into user behavior at a granular level.
+However the small sample size and dated collection period show limitations.
+Furthermore, Bellabeat is primarily focused on women’s wellness, as stated on their website: “A pioneer in the fem-tech realm, Bellabeat helps women track their cycles, pregnancies, and live more in sync with their cycles.".
+Since the Fitbit dataset does not provide specific insights into women's usage, and because it is both small (30 users) and dated (from 2016), I looked for a complementary data source (see below).

-**A Dataset for Studying the Relationship between Humans and Smart Devices (MDPI)**: Available [here](https://www.mdpi.com/2306-5729/9/4/56), this dataset includes survey responses from over 500 individuals, collected between May and July 2020, and provides insights into user attitudes and interactions with smart devices.
-This behavioral data complements the Fitbit data by adding a psychological dimension to the analysis.
+**A dataset for studying the relationship between humans and their smart devices (MDPI)**: Available [here](https://www.mdpi.com/2306-5729/9/4/56), this dataset includes survey responses from over 500 individuals, collected between May and July 2020.
+The larger, more recent sample makes it more representative and relevant.
+Additionally, the survey asked respondents whether they were male (1) or female (2), making it better suited to Bellabeat’s focus on women.
+Lastly, this dataset adds a psychological dimension to the analysis by exploring user attitudes and interactions with their smart devices, nicely complementing the Fitbit data.

-## 2. Data Organization
+## 2. Data organization

-During my exploration of the FitBit datasets, I found out that the data unzipped into 2 separate folders, called:
+During my exploration of the Fitbit datasets, I found out that the data unzipped into 2 separate folders, called:
 "`Fitabase Data 3.12.16 - 4.11.16`"
 and
 "`Fitabase Data 4.12.16 - 5.12.16`".
-I noticed that many files from the first FitBit folder (containing 11 csv files) seemed to have a matching filename in the second FitBit folder (containing 18 csv files), only with different time periods.
+I noticed that many files from the first Fitbit folder (containing 11 csv files) seemed to have a matching filename in the second Fitbit folder (containing 18 csv files), only with different time periods.
 I decided to investigate further:

-First, I used the command line to list the filenames from both FitBit folders and saved them into text files using the following commands:
+First, I used the command line to list the filenames from both Fitbit folders and saved them into text files using the following commands:

 ```bash
 ls > filelist_1.txt